Hovgården: History

 Birka, the oldest town in Sweden, was an international trade post.
-It has been assumed the royal settlement at Hovgården was established as the king's mean of controlling Birka.
+It has been assumed the royal settlement at Hovgården was established as the king's means of controlling Birka.
 However, while Birka was abandoned in the mid-10th century, the royal estate was apparently not as the runestone U 11 from around 1070 which claims to have been carved for the king was erected next to the royal mounds.
 It was part of Uppsala öd, a network of royal estates supporting the Kings of Sweden.

 Furthermore, King Magnus Barnlock had the old castle replaced by a palace built in brick, Alsnö hus, in the 1270s.
 In the palace, the king established the Swedish nobility through the Ordinance of Alsnö (Alsnö stadga) in 1279.
 However, the palace was destroyed before the end of that century, and as it was left to decay Hovgården lost in importance.